Symptom

 Here are some possibilities:

-1. The most common way is that the key is generated on the machine that requests the certificate.
+1. This method is no longer supported by most Certificate Authorities.
+The most common way is that the key is generated on the machine that requests the certificate.
 But, It's not in a file.
 The key is protected in the certificate store of that machine that generated it.
 One option is to to run the FDI signing tool on the original computer that obtained the code signing certificate.
 It is also possible to EXPORT the certificate and key from the original computer to another computer.
 And, when exporting, you MUST export the private key.
 It will be an option.

 Here are some instructions for exporting and then re-importing a certificate with private key to another machine: